somnathbarole/test-repo/README.md

 ## Coursera-Getting and Cleaning Data-Course Project
 This README file summarizes the instructions for Getting and Cleaning Data Course Project and explains how the R script run_analysis.R works to perform the tasks in the project.
 ## Project instructions:
-Basically project asks to create R script run_analysis.R to perform following steps.
+Basically project asks to create R script run_analysis.R to perform following steps. <br />
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set